-Lahaina Harbour is also the spot to embark on a charter trip to Lanai or Molokai, where you can respectively go cavern diving and swim with hammerhead sharks.
-Unfortunately, at the time of my visit, the winds were too strong, and my Molokai trip was cancelled.
+Lahaina Harbour is also the spot to embark on a charter trip to Lanai or Molokai, where you can go cavern diving and swim with hammerhead sharks.
+Unfortunately, the winds were too strong at the time of my visit, and my Molokai trip was cancelled.
 However, I had the opportunity to take the ferry to Lanai and snorkel there, so next time I’m around, I will definitely sign up for these trips again.

 Diving in the Wailea-Makena area

 The Wailea-Makena area is the main area for shore diving in Maui.
-If you are a beginner diver (or an advanced diver who wants an easy dive to start with), this is the place to go.
+If you are a beginner diver (or an advanced diver who wants an easy dive), this is the place to go.
 I had to opportunity to scuba dive in Ulua Beach and snorkel near Makena Landing.
-To make the most of each dive, there might be some surface swimming required, but it is only to make a long dive to return to the beach.
+To make the most of each dive, some surface swimming might be required, but it is only to make a long dive to return to the beach.
 Ask the dive centres in Kihei when renting tanks; they usually have dive maps explaining how to enjoy each dive site.